 Compilers’ Manual

 The EGRISS Compilers’ Manual (CM) offers clear technical guidance to support countries to improve official statistics on refugees, IDPs and related populations.
-It complements the content of the International Recommendations on Refugee Statistics (IRRS) and the International Recommendations on Internally Displaced Persons Statistics (IRIS) by providing hands on guidance for practitioners working in National Statistical Offices and other relevant institutions.
+It complements the content of the International Recommendations on Refugee Statistics (IRRS) and the International Recommendations on Internally Displaced Persons Statistics (IRIS), providing hands on guidance for practitioners working in National Statistical Offices and other relevant institutions.

 A. Including refugees or IDPs in a population census